apify/crawlee/docs/api/PuppeteerPool.md

 ---
 <a name="exp_module_PuppeteerPool--PuppeteerPool"></a>

-## PuppeteerPool ⏏
-Manages a pool of Chrome browser instances controlled using [Puppeteer](https://github.com/googlechrome/puppeteer).
+Manages a pool of Chrome browser instances controlled using [Puppeteer](https://github.com/GoogleChrome/puppeteer).
 `PuppeteerPool` reuses Chrome instances and tabs using specific browser rotation and retirement policies.
 This is useful in order to facilitate rotation of proxies, cookies